 This Thesis affords you the opportunity to create a body of work that can be used to strengthen and expand your portfolio and launch your career in exciting new directions.
 The Thesis will consist of three elements: the art, the descriptive narrative, and a business plan showing how you plan to promote and sell your body of work.
 Portions of each student's Thesis project will be exhibited during the final contact period of the program.

-The program cost for students entering during the 2019-2020 academic year is estimated to be around $56,500.
-This includes lab, registration, and technology fees.
-Students should expect additional expenses for transportation to and from contact period locations, hotels, meals, art supplies, and car rentals.
-Please see updated tuition information here.
+The program cost for students entering during the 2019–2020 academic year includes lab, registration, and technology fees should visit our tuition information page.
+Students should also expect additional expenses for transportation to and from contact period locations, hotels, meals, art supplies, and car rentals.

 Merit-based scholarships are available and determined by the Program Director and the MFA in Illustration Admission Committee.
 Financial aid for domestic students is available through the U.S. Department of Education.